 Estonian World asked the members of the country’s gay community to nominate their all-time favourite Estonian Eurovision finalists and these are the results.

-Estonia has participated in the Eurovision Song Contest 25 times since making its debut in 1994.
-The country won the contest once in 2001 when Tanel Padar, Dave Benton & 2XL scored a total of 198 points with the song “Everybody”, written by Ivar Must and Maian-Anna Kärmas.
+Estonia has participated in the Eurovision Song Contest since 1993; in 1994, the country made its debut in the contest’s final.
+The country won the contest once – in 2001, when Tanel Padar, Dave Benton & 2XL scored a total of 198 points with the song “Everybody”, written by Ivar Must and Maian-Anna Kärmas.
 This made Estonia the first formerly Soviet-occupied country to win the contest.

 Here are the top five songs.